olitrussle/blog/_posts/2017-04-20-how-to-compare-remortgage-deals.md

 ### Your credit rating
-Lenders use this to estimate how reliable you’re likely to be as a borrower.
+Lenders use your [credit rating](https://trussle.com/blog/getting-a-mortgage-with-bad-credit) to estimate how reliable you’re likely to be as a borrower.
 Usually, if you have a good credit rating you’ll have a greater choice of remortgage deals, and you may be offered lower rates.

 ## Comparing remortgage deals
 Once you’ve made these decisions and you’re comparing remortgage deals, take into account the following: